readthedocs/readthedocs.org/docs/dev/style-guide.rst

 Cross-references
 ----------------

+Cross-references are great to have as :ref:`inline links <style-guide:Cross-references>`.
+Because of sphinx-hoverxref_,
+inline links also have a nice tooltip displayed.

 We like to cross-reference other articles with a definition list inside a ``seealso::`` admonition box.
 It looks like this: